Parks Victoria has released the final master plan prepared to guide future decisions for Albert Park

 Victorians love Albert Park, with over 6 million visits made each year.
 Since 1876, the park has provided for a range of amateur sports and for casual get-togethers.
 Many generations have enjoyed a walk around the lake or a barbecue in one of the many picnic areas.
-The park hosts the Australian Formula 1 Grand Prix, and community events like the RSPCA Million Paws Walk.

 For further information: call 13 1963